juniorluna2/knitit/README.md

 **Motivation**

 The market place has many applications that gears towards knitters but in the past few years, companies and developers have not been maintaining there applications where some applicaions are obsolete now with the latest mobile OS updates.
-Our goal at KnitIt2 (code name) is to provide the market place with a great and stable application.
+Our goal at KnitIt (code name) is to provide the market place with a great and stable application.

 **Installation**